woc-hack/inflection-points/README.md

   * Kuljit Chahal
   * James Walden

-## Tasks

-  * Collect a sample of projects with at least N years of git history.
-  * Potential additional filters:
-      * Popularity (as measured by ?)
-      * Programming language (highest usage above 50% according to GH stats)
-  * Can we create time series of commits/month or unique authors/month using WoC?

 ## Research Questions
   * What are the types of inflection points in software evolution?
       * X% increase in commits/month